 The ECA sets limits to non-competition undertakings applicable after expiry of employment.
-Under the ECA, a non-competition undertaking may limit an employee's right after the end of an employment relationship to conclude an employment contract with an employer engaged in operations competing with his or her previous employer, and also to be otherwise engaged in competing operations, either directly or indirectly.
-A non-competition obligation should always be supported by particularly weighty reasons in order to be valid.
-In practice, a non-competition clause is typically included in management level contracts.
+Under the ECA, a non-competition undertaking may limit an employee's right after the end of an employment relationship to conclude an employment contract with an employer engaged in operations competing with their previous employer, and also to be otherwise engaged in competing operations, either directly or indirectly.
+A non-competition obligation should always be supported by particularly weighty reasons to be valid.
+In practice, a non-competition clause is typically included in management-level contracts.